 Underground mining and ore processing at Ballarat was restarted in 2011, and the first gold pour under a new management team was achieved in September that same year.
 Production was ramped up in 2012, and by June, the underground development was sufficiently advanced to include a number of working areas, progressively trending north.

-In FY2016, operational achievements included approximately 3.5 kilometres of underground development, 60.1 kilometres of diamond drilling and the mining of 250,610 tonnes of ore at 6.1 grams of gold per tonne.
-Major projects comprised the commissioning of the flotation circuit as part of the processing circuit and commencing works to extend the capacity of the mine’s tailings storage facility.
+In FY2019, operational achievements included approximately 3.39 kilometres of underground development, 46.6 kilometres of diamond drilling and the mining of 273,072 tonnes of ore at 5.7 grams of gold per tonne.
+Projects include the commencement of works to extend the capacity of the mine’s current tailings storage facility, as well as the planning and design of a new tailings storage facility.

 The successful mining at the Ballarat tenement has led to the development of a broader regional exploration programme, devised with the intention of generating a pipeline of projects that could eventually provide ore feed to the Ballarat gold processing plant.
 Related activities in the past financial year have included interpretation and modelling of the mineralisation identified in the previous year at the Tarnagulla tenement, and planning for exploration works at Berringa, Ballarat West and Ballarat South.